Emergency Management Analyst – NA-42

 - Emergency Management; and

-- DOE site access will require the qualified candidate be a U.S. citizen with a current Department of Defense (DoD) Top Secret (TS) or DOE “Q” security clearance.
-The candidate’s written consent to conduct a background check for the purposes of maintaining a security clearance will be required as a condition of employment.
+- DOE site access will require the qualified candidate be a U.S. citizen with the ability to obtain a DOE Q security clearance with SCI Access.
+The candidate’s written consent to conduct a background check for the purposes of obtaining a security clearance will be required as a condition of employment.

-- Certain positions requiring a security clearance may require the periodic successful completion of a counterintelligence-scope polygraph examination.
+- May require the periodic successful completion of a counterintelligence-scope polygraph examination.

 - Understanding of DOE and NNSA Strategic Mission.